gruz0/web3safe/README.md

 By default, this tool scans .env files starting from a given directory recursively and display any sensitive information found inside `.env` files.

 You can also customize the analysis by providing additional flags:

+- `-help`: Show all the available commands.
+- `-config`: Specify a custom configuration file for rule customization.
+- `-path`: Path to start scan from (default: current dir).

+### YamlAnalyzer

+By default, this tool scans YAML files (`yml` and `yaml`) starting from a given directory recursively and display any sensitive information found inside files.

+You can also customize the analysis by providing additional flags: